amartinsmg/CliUnitConverter/README.md

 <sub>**Note**: Before compiling, make sure you have installed [Free Pascal Compiler](https://wiki.freepascal.org/Installing_the_Free_Pascal_Compiler) and its [cross-compiling](https://wiki.freepascal.org/Cross_compiling).</sub>

-To compile and run the tests, use this commands:
+To compile and run the tests, use these commands:

 ```sh
 make test